ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

 `markdownlint`
 : Checks all markdown files for common formatting issues.

+`jupytext`
+: This tool is used to pass all python code within notebooks through code formatting.
+At present, this still uses the `black` code formatter and not `ruff-format` as above.

 ### Output and configuration

 When `pre-commit` runs, you may see some lines about package installation and update,